-Source of Vitamins and minerals
+Source of Vitamins and Minerals

-Beet juice similarly to other vegetable juices is loaded with Vitamins and minerals and low in sugar (beet juice is lower in sugar than fruit juices, but higher than green vegetable juices).
+Beet juice similarly to other vegetable juices is loaded with Vitamins and minerals and is low in sugar (beet juice is lower in sugar than fruit juices, but higher than green vegetable juices).
 Particularly, beet juice is a good source of Folate, Vitamin C, Manganese, and Potassium.

-All studies found that beet juice lowers systolic (upper) pressure 10mmHg on average, with insignificant change in diastolic (lower) pressure.
+All studies found that beet juice lowers systolic (upper) pressure 10mmHg on average, with an insignificant change in diastolic (lower) pressure.
 Change in blood pressure was maximal 6 hours after juice consumption.
 Alcohol and coffee decreased the positive influence of beetroot juice on blood pressure.

 Most likely, benefits from beetroot juice will be similar to other vegetable juices high in nitrates, such as spinach or celery juices.

-If you want to know more about scientific evidence on the topic, I would recommend reading this article from Nutrition Journal as it available in full to the public, and it discusses all different studies conducted on this matter.
+If you want to know more about scientific evidence on the topic, I would recommend reading this article from Nutrition Journal as it is available in full to the public, and it discusses all different studies conducted on this matter.

-Endurance improving effect of beet juice is also related to nitrates, or rather a nitric oxide influence on blood vessels.
+Endurance improving effect of beet juice is also related to nitrates, or rather a NO influence on blood vessels.
 When your blood vessels relaxed, you have an improved blood flow to every cell in your body including muscle cells.
 That means more oxygen and glucose can get into the muscles and more carbon dioxide and other waste products can get out.

 The consumption of oxygen during moderate exercise also drops after beet juice ingestion, meaning that you need less energy to sustain the same pace.

-One study found that the best results were achieved after drinking around 140ml of beetroot juice, which helped to improve time to failure by 12-14%.
+One study found that the best results were achieved after drinking around 140ml of beetroot juice, which helped to improve the time to failure by 12-14%.
 The best time for exercise is 2-3h after drinking juice, as researchers observed a peak of blood nitrites around this time frame.

 Beet juice has some laxative effect on the stomach.
 It is very similar to other vegetable juices, especially freshly squeezed.
 Though, don’t be discouraged as the influence is very mild and would not cause diarrhea.
-Rather, everything will go smoother than usually.
+Rather, everything will go smoother than usual.

-Prevent and combat cancer
+Prevent and Combat Cancer

-When FDA recommends eating colorful fruits and vegetables every day, that’s because they know: plants receive their colors from powerful antioxidants.
-One in beets called betalain, and it’s responsible for the purple-reddish color of this root vegetable.
+When FDA recommends eating colorful fruits and vegetables every day, that’s because they know: that plants receive their colors from powerful antioxidants.
+One in beet is called betalain, and it’s responsible for the purple-reddish color of this root vegetable.
 Betalains are a class of pigments and include many different chemical compounds that have high bio-availability (absorbs easily by the body).
 Betalains are further divided into betacyanins and betaxanthins.

-So make one glass of beet juice for your partner, one for yourself and enjoy your time together.
+So make one glass of beet juice for your partner, one for yourself, and enjoy your time together.
 But don't forget that nitrites will peak in blood only 2-3 hours after you drink juice.

 Beet juice also aids in body cleansing by supporting normal liver functioning.
 All that helps you to burn your fat efficiently releasing all toxins stored in fat cells back into the blood flow.

-Thus, while both genders will generally profit from drinking beet juice daily, remembering that heart attack is a number one killer among the men and erectile dysfunction market is over USD 4,39 billion, this drink could be a valuable addition to any diet.
+Thus, while both genders will generally profit from drinking beet juice daily, remembering that heart attack is the number one killer among the men and erectile dysfunction market is over USD 4,39 billion, this drink could be a valuable addition to any diet.

 You can read more about it here.